cap-lab/tqsim/README.md

 To install TQSim on a linux system, do the following steps:

   1. Satisfy external dependencies: buildessential, gcc, pkg-config, glib-2.0, libglib2.0-dev, libsdl1.2-dev, zlib1g-dev, libxml2-dev, libpthreadstubs0-dev
-  2. Modify tqemu_configure for your environment.
-In case you want to install the package in another place than the specified user directory ($HOME/tqemu), change it to the desired place.
+  2. Modify tqsim_configure for your environment.
+In case you want to install the package in another place than the specified user directory ($HOME/tqsim), change it to the desired place.
   3. Compile the package:
   ```
   make